William H. Folwell: Bishop

-In 1970, Folwell was elected Bishop of Central Florida and was consecrated on February 11, 1970, at St. Luke's Cathedral in Orlando by Bishop Henry I. Louttit Sr. He retained the post until his retirement on December 31, 1989.
+In 1970, Folwell was elected Bishop of Central Florida and was consecrated on February 11, 1970, at St. Luke's Cathedral in Orlando with Bishop Henry I. Louttit Sr. as primary consecrator.
+He retained the post until his retirement on December 31, 1989.

 Personal life and death

 Folwell died on February 7, 2022, at the age of 97, at Carolina Village, in Hendersonville, North Carolina and is survived by three children, six grandchildren and two great-grandsons.